nisaTahsin/SENG350-Project/backlog.md

 User Story X-2: External API endpoint for third-party integrations [See GitLab Issue #51]

-##Technical Debt to be Resolved for Implementation 2
+## Technical Debt from Implementation I to be Resolved for Implementation II

 TD-1: Duplicate Data Files in Multiple Locations [See Gitlab Issue #52]